Orchestration

 - Choose a provider (not Claude CLI — orchestrators need LangGraph)

-Create a new session with the orchestrator agent.
+Create a new chat with the orchestrator agent.
 Messages are automatically routed to the appropriate sub-agent based on content.

 Provider Requirements